Guatemala Mission – La Asunción School

 In the Guatemalan school system, the two levels of the school are called basico and magisterio, each having three levels.
 Graduates can continue their education to become teachers.
 Some also acquire skills which would allow them to serve in other trades.
 The school year extends from January through October.

-You can sponsor one or more of the students at La Asuncion School.
+You can sponsor one or more of the students at La Asunción School.
 A student sponsorship assists the overall operation of the School and provides scholarship assistance for students who are not able to afford the tuition.
-Since the average cost of educating one student is $xxx, your donation will make a tremendous impact in the lives of these young people.
+Your donation will make a tremendous impact in the lives of these young people.
 If requested, the Stewardship Office will be in touch with you regarding setting up a monthly, bi-annual, or annual payment plan for your student.